mikerockett/markup-sitemap/README.md

 **A note about the home page:** This page cannot be excluded from the sitemap.
 As such, the applicable exclusion options will not be available when editing it.

+### Templates without sitemap access

+You can also set which templates should not have sitemap access at all.
+Pages belonging to templates listed here will (a) not be shown in the sitemap and (b) will not be able to change their options, even if listed in the previous section’s template list.
+As such, this option is non-destructive.

 #### Image fields

 If you’d like to include images in your sitemap (for somewhat enhanced Google Images support), you can specify the image fields you’d like MarkupSitemap to traverse and include.
 The sitemap will include images for every page that uses the field(s) you select, except for pages that are set to not have their images included (Settings tab).